vbuterin/blog/posts/futures3.md

 ### How does it interact with other parts of the roadmap?

 One important point of intersection has to do with **solo staking**.
 Today, the cheapest VPSes that can run an Ethereum node cost about $60 per month, primarily due to hard disk storage costs.
 For a 32 ETH staker ($84,000 at the time of this writing), this decreases APY by `(60 * 12) / 84000 ~= 0.85%` .
-If total staking returns drop below 0.85%, this makes solo staking unviable for many people at these levels.
+If total staking returns drop below 0.85%, solo staking will be unviable for many people at these levels.

 If we want solo staking to continue to be viable, this puts further emphasis on the need to reduce node operation costs, which will be done in the Verge: statelessness will remove storage space requirements, which may be sufficient on its own, and then L1 EVM validity proofs will make costs completely trivial.